Image of boardwalk trail in Big Bay State Park with tall trees and grasses and Lake Superior popping through.

 Your journey to Madeline Island begins in La Pointe (near Bayfield, WI) where you board the Madeline Island Ferry – a car ferry transporting both you and your vehicle to the island.
 The ride to and from Madeline Island is about 25 minutes and provides beautiful views of Lake Superior and the Apostle Islands.

 It’s such a fun experience to take the ferry.
 Once you park your car, you are welcome to get out and enjoy the ride from the upper deck of the boat.
+I think the ferry ride is such a fun thing to do on Madeline Island, and technically you’re not even on the island yet!

 The ferry prices are determined by the number of people in your party, if you are bringing a vehicle aboard/the size, and any bikes or motorcycles.
 Dogs always ride for free.